 It is the sea-facing side of Boulogne-sur-Mer that lies behind the long history and development of the town: 2000 years ago Boulogne was the main port for Roman trading activity with England, and today it is still the most important fishing port in France.

-Often bypassed by visitors heading further south in France, Boulogne is an attractive resort with nice sandy beaches close to hand, and a visit is recommended.
+Often bypassed by visitors heading further south in France, Boulogne is a pleasant resort with nice sandy beaches close to hand, and a visit is worthwhile.
 It is the old town around the ramparts, castle and cathedral that a visit will focus.

 You can enter the old town through one of the four original gateways through the defences.
-A good way to start to explore the town is then to follow the walk around the 13th century ramparts of the old town, whic have good views both into the old town and out to the sea and across the 'new' town.
+A good way to start to explore the town is then to follow the walk around the 13th century ramparts of the old town, which have good views both into the old town and out to the sea and across the 'new' town.

-The old town is quite small and interesting to explore, and many of the properties have been extensively restored in recent years.
+The old town is small and interesting to explore, and many of the properties have been extensively restored in recent years.

-Within the old town it is the Cathedral of Notre-Dame that will first catch your attention - or at least the cathedral dome which dominates the skyline and is one of the largest in Europe.
-The cathedral was built in the middle of the 19th century to replace the previous cathedral that had been destroyed during the revolution.
+Within the old town it is the Basilica of Notre-Dame that will first catch your attention - or at least the cathedral dome which dominates the skyline and is one of the largest in Europe.
+The cathedral was built in the middle of the 19th century to replace the previous cathedral that had been destroyed during the French revolution.

 Inside the cathedral it is also the view into the 101 metre high dome from below that is the highlight.
 The substantial crypt below the cathedral holds the treasury, with many decorative items in gold and silver.